Last Updated on December 20, 2022 by ThoughtsStained

 - Khine will forever have my heart–and continue to break it.

 - Lo Bahn surprised me, in good ways.

 - Rai…remains complicated (which is surprising, given the level of hatred I had for him at the end of Oren-Yaro).

 - A character-who-cannot-be-named disgusts me as much as I have to be impressed by their schemes.

 - Oh, and I dislike Agos.
 Quite a bit.
 I don’t think I’m meant to, necessarily, so…oops?

 - Nothing.
 I honestly cannot think of a single thing.
 This book takes off with a bang and doesn’t slow down.
 The writing itself is fantastic, the characters fleshed out and put in the worst situations, the plot is shocking and intense, I mean…what more can you want from a novel?

 So, no surprise that I rated this 5 out of 5 stars.
-Some authors worry about suffering from second-book syndrome or worry how the sequel to the start of the series might be perceived, but Villoso has no reason to.
-I loved this book even more than I did the first and it’s most likely going down as one of my favorite reads this year.
+Some authors worry about suffering from second-book syndrome.
+K.S.
+Villoso has no reason to.
+I loved The Ikessar Falcon even more than I did the first.

 Thank you so much again to Caffeine Tours for the opportunity to join on the blog tour!
 Don’t forget to check out the rest of the tour and to purchase yourself a copy of this book, when it comes out on the 22nd!